maniverma117/VELOCIS-ECS/README.md

 - Ensure that the provided ARNs for the Auto Scaling groups are correct and that the Auto Scaling groups are properly configured for use as ECS capacity providers.
 - You can modify the parameters during stack creation or update to customize the ECS cluster configuration further.

+# 4. ALB CloudFormation

+This CloudFormation template creates an Application Load Balancer (ALB) with specified configuration options, including SSL certificates, subnets, and VPC associations.
+The template allows you to customize various parameters to suit your network and security requirements.

+## Parameters

+The following parameters can be customized when creating or updating the stack:

+### ALB Configuration

+- **CertificateArn**:
+  _Description_: The ARN of the SSL certificate to associate with the ALB.
+  _Example_: `arn:aws:acm:region:account-id:certificate/xxxxxxxxxxx`

+- **LoadBalancerName**:
+  _Description_: The name of the Application Load Balancer.
+  _Default_: `DEMO`

+- **Scheme**:
+  _Description_: The scheme of the ALB, specifying whether it is internet-facing or internal.
+  _Default_: `internet-facing`
+  _Options_: `internet-facing` or `internal`

+- **Subnets**:
+  _Description_: A comma-separated list of subnet IDs where the ALB will be deployed.
+  _Example_: `subnet-0f1c6432b78501b25,subnet-0fdbd303a4af2afac`

+### VPC Configuration

+- **VpcId**:
+  _Description_: The ID of the VPC where the ALB and associated security group will be deployed.
+  _Example_: `vpc-09449c77e104c511b`

+## Outputs

+After the stack creation is complete, the following resources will be available:
+- An Application Load Balancer with the specified name, scheme, and associated SSL certificate.
+- The ALB will be deployed in the specified subnets within the provided VPC.

+## Notes

+- Ensure that the SSL certificate ARN provided is valid and associated with the correct region.
+- The subnets provided must be part of the specified VPC.
+- Modify the parameters during stack creation or update to further customize the ALB configuration as needed.